SpaceGiraffe-io/reqhub-docs/docs/guides/how-subscriptions-work.md

 ## Basics

 Subscriptions are handled through [Stripe](https://stripe.com), ReqHub's payment processor.
-ReqHub uses Stripe's APIs to create and manage subscriptions, but they handle the rest!
+ReqHub uses Stripe's APIs to create and manage subscriptions, and Stripe handles the recurring billing, payouts, and all the rest!

 API vendors are onboarded as sub-merchants of ReqHub through Stripe.
 Anyone who wants to sell an API can become a sub-merchant.
 See our guide on [setting up Stripe](/guides/setting-up-stripe)!